Gremlins: Critical response

-While some critics criticized the film's depictions of violence and greed—such as death scenes, Kate's speech, and the gremlins' gluttony—for lacking comic value, scholar Charlotte Miller instead interpreted these as a satire of "some characteristics of Western civilization", suggesting that Westerners may take too much satisfaction from violence.
+While some critics criticized the film's depictions of violence and greed—such as death scenes, Kate's speech and the gremlins' gluttony—for lacking comic value, scholar Charlotte Miller instead interpreted these as a satire of "some characteristics of Western civilization", suggesting that Westerners may take too much satisfaction from violence.
 Gremlins can also be interpreted as a statement against technology, in that some characters, such as Billy's father, are overly dependent on it.
 In contrast, Mr. Wing is shown to have a strong distaste for television.
 Kirkpatrick Sale also interpreted Gremlins as an anti-technology film in his book Rebels Against the Future.
 Another scholar suggested that the film is meant to express a number of observations of society by having the gremlin characters shift in what they are meant to represent.
-At different times, they are depicted as teenagers, the wealthy establishment, or fans of Disney films.
+At different times, they are depicted as teenagers, the wealthy establishment, and fans of Disney films.

 Another scholar drew a connection between the microwave scene and urban legends about pets dying in microwave ovens.
 He described the portrayal of this urban legend in the film as successful, but that meant it seemed terrible.
 This is indeed a scene that is thought of as being one of the film's most violent depictions; with even Roger Ebert expressing some fear in his review that the film might encourage children to try similar things with their pets.
+Catherine Lester casts doubt on whether any children actually did attempt this as a result of seeing the film.
+Situating Gremlins in the children's horror genre, she argues that child viewers are invited to identify with the gremlins themselves, whose rebellious behaviour may function as a source of subversive pleasure.

+John Nubbin reviewed Gremlins for Different Worlds magazine and stated that "All in all, it is just another exploitation film.
+Trading on Spielberg's name and reputation, it is merely a money-maker - just another summer film which in the end has nothing to keep it in our memories past Thanksgiving."

-Colin Greenland reviewed Gremlins for Imagine magazine, and stated that "Two or three good jokes, three or four neat scenes, lots of detail, but overall a manic melee of pyrotechnics that made random grabs for my sympathy and failed to hold my attention, A bit more coherent thought, and who knows, it might have been something good."
+Colin Greenland reviewed Gremlins for Imagine magazine, and stated that "Two or three good jokes, three or four neat scenes, lots of detail, but overall, a manic melee of pyrotechnics that made random grabs for my sympathy and failed to hold my attention, A bit more coherent thought, and who knows, it might have been something good."

 Gremlins has been criticized for more than its depictions of violence.
 One BBC critic wrote in 2000 that "The plot is thin and the pacing is askew".
 However, that critic also complimented the dark humour contrasted against the ideal Christmas setting.
 In 2002, another critic wrote that in hindsight, Gremlins has "corny special effects" and that the film will tend to appeal to children more so than to adults; he also said the acting was dull.